gabbigum/Crontab-job-scheduler/scripts/README.md

-Demomycrontab - a program for managing cron jobs
+mycrontab - a program for managing cron jobs

 Cron is a demon to execute scheduled commands